Vodacom: Technology

 Vodacom South Africa provides 3G, 4G, and UMTS networks in South Africa, and also offers HSPA+ (21.1 Mbit/s), HSUPA (42 Mbit/s, 2100 MHz), Wi-Fi, WiMAX, and LTE services.
 Vodacom was the first cellular provider to introduce LTE in South Africa.
 On 21 October 2015, Vodacom launched its fibre product to the home user.
 On 7 April 2017, Vodacom's 4G+ network in Brooklyn Mall, Pretoria achieved 240 Mbit/s in a speed test.
 In early 2020 Vodacom also became the second network operator in Africa to launch a live 5G network, initially available in Johannesburg, Pretoria and Cape Town.

+In February 2022, Vodacom Group partnered with Amdocs, an Israeli-founded multinational telecommunications software company, to enhance its customer experience and billing systems with a cloud-native platform.
+As part of its modernization strategy, Vodacom implemented cloud-native charging solutions to unify its IT architecture across regional operations.
+The partnership also established an African Center of Excellence aimed at improving operational efficiencies and accelerating the deployment of 5G services across Vodacom's subsidiaries, including its networks in Tanzania, Mozambique, and the Democratic Republic of the Congo (DRC).

 Member companies

-As at March 2023, the companies that comprised the Vodacom Group include, but are not limited to the following:
+As at March 2023, the companies that comprised the Vodacom Group include, but are not limited to, the following: